wizgurl101/PROJ-354-Frontend/README.md

 Bridgeland Bakery is an online only bread subscription business and they were interested in a proof-of-concept to be made for a customer management system.
 The system was to help the client manage their commerical and subscription clients.

+The following technologies was used to implement this system: JavaServer Pages, Bootstrap 4, HTML5/CSS3, Java Servlet and MySQL.

 ## What have I learnt from this project

 - I had to learn Bootstrap 4 framework so that time spend on implementing the UI would be less and completed according to our timeline.